A re-post for Tennessee Williams’ birthday about a 2011 production of Streetcar at Williamstown

-And while I think Kim Hunter brought a neurotic level of anxious devotion to her husband in the film of Streetcar, she still didn’t nail it.
-This was partly because of the censorship issues of the time, and the downplaying of Stella’s sexual addiction to her husband.
+Hunter brought a neurotic level of anxious devotion to her husband in the film of Streetcar, codependent.
+But because of the censorship issues of the time, Stella’s sexual addiction to her husband was (somewhat) downplayed.
 And, of course, the end of the movie has Stella saying to Stanley, “Don’t ever touch me again” and running upstairs to Eunice, the neighbor.
-A clear comforting signal to the audience that Stella would never return to that horrible brute.
+A comforting signal to the audience that Stella would never return to that horrible brute.
 But that’s not how the play ends.
 Here is how the play ends.

 [Stanley has gone out on the porch and stands at the foot of the steps looking at Stella.]